1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 sudo chmod 600 tf-keypair.pem

-Create an inventory file to set parameters: SMTP, Domain...
+to define the parameters: SMTP, Domain…

 nano inventory